-Judge Jordan was born in Havana, Cuba in 1961.
+Judge Jordán was born in Havana, Cuba in 1961.
 At the age of six he immigrated to the United States with his parents.
 He received his B.A. magna cum laude from the University of Miami in 1984, and his J.D. summa cum laude from University of Miami School of Law in 1987, graduating second in his class.
-Following law school, Judge Jordan clerked for Eleventh Circuit Court Judge Thomas A. Clark from 1987 to 1988; then he served for a year as a law clerk for United States Supreme Court Justice Sandra Day O’Connor.
+Following law school, Judge Jordán clerked for Eleventh Circuit Court Judge Thomas A. Clark from 1987 to 1988; he then served for a year as a law clerk for Supreme Court Justice Sandra Day O’Connor.
 He joined Steel Hector & Davis LLP (now Squire Sanders & Dempsey) in 1989 as a litigation associate and, later, partner at the firm, focusing on appellate practice.

-If confirmed, Judge Jordán will become the first Cuban-born judge to sit on the Eleventh Circuit Court of Appeals.
+Judge Jordán is the first Cuban-born judge to sit on the Eleventh Circuit Court of Appeals.
 Commenting on his nomination, Hispanic National Bar Association President Diana Sen said, “It is high time that a Latino judge be appointed to the Eleventh Circuit, which serves one of the fastest-growing Latino population areas in the United States.”
-The American Bar Association has given Judge Jordán the rating of “Unanimously Well Qualified” to serve on the Circuit Court.
+The American Bar Association gave Judge Jordán the rating of “Unanimously Well Qualified” to serve on the court of appeals.

-Among the notable cases over which Judge Jordán has presided are United States v.
-Orlansky et al., a bank fraud and money laundering case that lasted almost four years with a trial of four months.
+While serving as a judge for the Southern District of Florida, Judge Jordán presided over a number of notable cases.
+He heard United States v.
+Orlansky, a bank fraud and money laundering case that lasted almost four years with a trial of four months.
 After the jury found the four defendants guilty, Jordán sentenced the two lead defendants to twenty years in prison.
-The case on appeal was affirmed by the Eleventh Circuit on all of the matters raised.8 Jordán also presided over a case charging members of Greenpeace with misdemeanor criminal charges under a nineteenth century statute (18 U.S.C. § 2279) that declares a vessel cannot be boarded when it is “about to arrive at the place of her destination . . . and before she has been completely moored.”
+The case on appeal was affirmed by the Eleventh Circuit on all of the matters raised.
+Judge Jordán also presided over a case charging members of Greenpeace with misdemeanor criminal charges under a nineteenth century statute (18 U.S.C. § 2279) that declares a vessel cannot be boarded when it is “about to arrive at the place of her destination . . . and before she has been completely moored.”
 The case involved statutory interpretation and the use of a justification defense.
-The judge granted a Rule 29 judgment of acquittal in favor of Greenpeace, holding that the statute was not violated because the vessel was at such a great distance from the Port of Miami at the time when Greenpeace members boarded it.
+Judge Jordán granted a Rule 29 judgment of acquittal in favor of Greenpeace, holding that the statute was not violated because the vessel was at such a great distance from the Port of Miami at the time when Greenpeace members boarded it.

 Professional and Academic Activities

 Judge Jordán is a member of the Florida Bar.
-He serves on the American Bar Association’s Standing Committee on Federal Judicial Improvements and is a member of the Judicial Conference of the United States’ Advisory Committee on Bankruptcy Rules.
+He served on the American Bar Association’s Standing Committee on Federal Judicial Improvements and is a member of the Judicial Conference of the United States’ Advisory Committee on Bankruptcy Rules.
 Among honors and awards given to him are the 2010 Southern District of Florida Bankruptcy Bar Association Outstanding Service Award, the 2008 Legal Excellence Award from Florida International University College of Law, and the 2007 Allan R. Schwartz Judicial Excellence Award of the Miami-Dade County Bar Association.
-In 2006, Law Dragon Magazine named him one of the 500 Leading Judges in America.